 The time flows inside the exhibition, starting with the formation of the solar system and ending with present day.
 However time is not linear and different moments of the history of our planet that last considerably different amounts of time might have equal space inside the exhibition, thus reflecting their importance.
 For example the accretion lasts several tens of million of years but is hosted into one room, while the Giant Impact and the formation of the protolunar disk or of synestia that last hours are hosted in another room.

-The science rooms, in order, speak about:
+The science moments, in order, speak about:

 1. Formation of the solar system, and other solar systems and planetary nebula